-- (1) Equipment, publications, and other material not marked or designated CRYPTO may be issued at any time prior to the effective date of the material. - (2) COMSEC keying material in either hard copy or electronic form which is marked or designated CRYPTO, may not be issued any earlier than 30 days prior to the effective period (month) of the material except as indicated in Annex Z paragraphs 13.c.1 and 13.c.2. - (3) Refer to Article 769.f for GPS key issued for use with Tactical Aircraft Mission Planning System (TAMPS).
+(1) Equipment, publications, and other material not marked or designated CRYPTO may be issued at any time.

+(2) Except as permitted by the respective Operational Security Doctrine (OSD) for the device, COMSEC keying material in either hard copy or electronic form marked or designated CRYPTO, may not be issued any earlier than 30 days prior to the effective period (month) of the material without prior authorization of the CONAUTH.

-NOTE: Authorization to issue keying material marked or designated "crypto" more than 30 days prior to the materials effective date, except as indicated above requires a waiver from the Controlling Authority.
+(3) Refer to Article 769.f for GPS key issued for use with Tactical Aircraft Mission Planning System (TAMPS).

-The restriction above does not apply to black key which is considered UNCLAS/FOUO when encrypted using an approved means such as the LMD/KP or the CWMS/DMD PS.
-When concurred with by the Controlling Authority both current and future editions may be issued in a black key package without authorization from NCMS provided the KEK is withheld by the LE Issuing or EKMS Manager until a reasonable time before the effective period of the keying material with which it is associated.
+NOTE: The restriction above does not apply to black key

+which is considered UNCLAS/FOUO when encrypted using an approved means such as the LMD/KP or the CWMS/DMD PS.
+When concurred with by the Controlling Authority both current and future editions may be issued in a black key package without authorization from NCMS provided the KEK is withheld by the LE Issuing or COMSEC Account Manager until a reasonable time before the effective period of the keying material with which it is associated.
 Sound risk management should restrict the number of editions included in a black key package to that which is operationally required.